earthlab/earthlab.github.io/_posts/workshops/python-open-science-tool-setup/2018-07-20-setup-04-setup-conda-earth-analytics-environment.md

 To avoid conflicts, we created an environment called `earth-analytics-python` that contains all of the spatial libraries that you will need for the `Python` lessons on this website.

 <i class="fa fa-star"></i> **Data Tip:**
-For more information about conda environments check out the <a href="https://conda.io/docs/user-guide/tasks/index.html" target="_blank">conda documentation</a>.
+For more information about conda environments, check out the <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html" target="_blank">documentation on conda environments</a>.
 {: .notice--success }

 To install the `earth-analytics-python` environment, you will need to follow these steps: